ramsey-devs/ramsey/README.md

 ## Example usage

 `pax` is fully compatible with `haiku`'s module system which it uses to build neural networks and define parameters.
-For instance, a simple neural process can be constructed as shown below.
+For instance, a simple neural process can be constructed like this:

 ```python
 import haiku as hk